Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       4- The model uses statistical defaults for any missing features not shown to the user.

-* **User Story** - As a user of the dashboard, I want to be informed when some features were automatically filled, so that I understand the limits of prediction accuracy.
+* **User Story** - As a user of the dashboard, I want to be informed when some features were automatically filled, so that I understand the limits of prediction accuracy. **Business Requirement 2**

     * Acceptance Criteria: